bupsonator/bupsonator.github.io/README.md

 - Endangered Animals:
     This is a CodeHS project that I decided to publish because of the amount of work they made me put into it.
 It describes a few endangered animals.
+- Aesop's Fables:
+    It has nothing to do with Aesop, or fables.
+It's just me learning CSS interaction and animation stuff.

 ## Javer, Pyton & Other Funnies
 - Javersite: